aykevl/things/earring-ring/README.md

 ![Screenshot of earring code running under simulation](simulator.png)

 In the future, I hope to improve the simulator so that it will draw the LEDs in a circle like on the real earring.

+## Revision history

+I've made a few revisions of these earrings:

+  * **v1** is the initial version I'm still using for myself and is the one I sold on GopherCon.
+I had to solder the button and battery holder on the back myself.
+  * **v2** was a bit of a failure.
+It used a smaller LED but sadly most of those were not assembled correctly by JLCPCB (often, one of the LEDs didn't work).
+Therefore, I haven't published it.
+  * **v3** is the one that actually works, and is easily mass-produced.
+The button and battery holder can be assembled by JLCPCB, meaning I only have to break them apart, program them, and attach earring hooks and such.

 ## Credits